Software Development

 • Regulatory compliance scope.
 GDPR compliance is the bare minimum.
 But there are more, for example FCA compliance for fintech or CQC for healthcare that require rare specialists.

 • UI/UX design.
-To make experience flawless across all devices, designs craft visuals that are intuitive and accessible to ensure that different categories of users will be able to navigate through the features easily.
+To create flawless experience across devices, designers craft visuals that are intuitive and accessible to ensure that different categories of users will be able to navigate through the features easily.

 When evaluating quotes, it is important to ask the agencies to explain how each of these aspects affects your project.
 Those providers of software development services who can explain their logic in charging for their services are less likely to have surprises along the way.